K-5 Science Teacher Leadership

 ESTELE teachers will receive $3,000 stipend, paid in two installments. $2,250 will be paid at the completion of summer training, with another $750 paid following academic year implementation.

-Training dates for Summer 2024
+Training dates for Spring & Summer 2025

 ESTELE has two training components: a spring three-day Teacher Leader Institute, and co-leading a summer three-week practicum (Science Club Summer Camp).